wp-plugins/contact-bank/readme.txt

 * Turkish (tr_TR)
 * Thai (th)

-= Technical support =
+= Technical Support =

 * Please email all your queries/issues at [support@tech-banker.com](mailto:support@tech-banker.com) or use
-* [Forum for Conntact Bank](http://tech-banker.com/forums/forum/contact-bank-support/), feel free to ask  your queries.
+* [Forum for Contact Bank](http://tech-banker.com/forums/forum/contact-bank-support/), feel free to ask  your queries.

 == Installation ==